johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-03-29-static-web-apps-cli-local-auth-emulator-with-dotnet-authentication/index.md

 This has been a long post, but hopefully it has been useful.
 We've walked through how to set up a local development environment that uses the Static Web Apps CLI local authentication emulator with ASP.NET authentication.
 This allows us to develop our application locally, with authentication, without being coupled to a third party authentication provider.

+The code built in this post [can be found here](https://github.com/johnnyreilly/swa-local-auth-emulator-and-dotnet).

 ## Credits

 - Server icon by Konstantin Velichko from [Noun Project](https://thenounproject.com/browse/icons/term/server/) (CC BY 3.0)